nimblemachines/stm32-chip-equates/README.md

 It seems like the comments (with offsets) for the OB typedef in the F103 are wrong.
 But the offsets (that I calculated from the types in the typedef) match several of the other parts!
 Go figure.

-The TIM typedef in the STM32F303 .h file was wrong in the "standard peripheral lib" version.
-That has been fixed in the STM32Cube version.

 # TODO